davelaursen/idealogue/README.md

 node app.js
 ```

-To install the experimental UI (only partially implemented at this time), pull down the latest code, navigate to
-the root directory and install it's dependencies using npm:
+To install the UI, navigate to the idealogue-ui directory and install it's dependencies using npm:
 ```
-cd idealogue-ui-x
+cd idealogue-ui
 npm install
 ```